roeszler/kapthol/README.md

 | 98 | 0.98 | FA
 | 97 | 0.97 | F7
 | 96 | 0.96 | F5..
-... contunued in order to zero % opacity
+... continued in order to zero % opacity

 The above color combinations (and opacity variations) were chosen as they relate to :
   - The summer feel sought for the site